H4HWV2011/msjarvis-public-docs/thesis/thesis.md

     - Answer quality.
     - Robustness.
     - Spatial justice and governance alignment.
-- Current state:
-  - At present, WOAH is:
-    - A working set of services that can register, evaluate, and weight agents.
-    - Used in some flows, partially integrated into the consciousness and chat pipelines.
-    - Still dependent on manual configuration, testing, and refinement to reach its intended potential as a fully generalized orchestration hierarchy.
+### Implementation Status

+In the current deployment, the WOAH neurobiological brain runs as a uvicorn application managed by `ms-jarvis-woah.service` and listens on port 8033.
+Systemd reports this unit as active with stable uptime and bounded memory use, and the coordinator calls it as a live scoring and optimization component.

+Per‑request metrics for WOAH are presently inferred from coordinator traces and system‑level logs; a dedicated `/metrics` endpoint exposing task‑level latency and scoring statistics is part of the target design but has not yet been exposed on the public health interface.
+The thesis therefore treats WOAH as a production service with partial observability, and marks the planned metrics endpoint as in‑progress rather than complete.

 > Status: This chapter is a draft, description of WOAH as a WOA-inspired, weighted orchestration layer in Ms. Jarvis.
-It acknowledges that WOAH is implemented with classical services and heuristics, not as a complete Whale Optimization Algorithm, and identifies future work required to formalize and evaluate its behavior.
+It acknowledges that WOAH is implemented with classical services and heuristics, not as ### Implementation Status

 ## 2.8 17 Limits And Evaluation Of Metaphor